Hamiltonian Floer theory on surfaces: Application: A new spectral invariant and its computation on surfaces

-and it follows immediately that $\tilde{\gamma}(G)=0$. \end{proof} Another interesting consequence of our dynamical characterization of the PSS-image spectral invariants is that it permits us to use the work of Entov in \cite{En04} to obtain computable bounds on the commutator length of the isotopy $(\phi^H_t)_{t \in [0,1]}$ in $\widetilde{Ham}(S^2,\omega)$.
+Another interesting consequence of our dynamical characterization of the PSS-image spectral invariants is that it permits us to use the work of Entov in \cite{En04} to obtain computable bounds on the commutator length of the isotopy $(\phi^H_t)_{t \in [0,1]}$ in $\widetilde{Ham}(S^2,\omega)$.
 Recall that for any group $G$, the \textbf{commutator length} of $g \in G$ is defined to be